-We love iterative improvements when it comes to websites.
+We love iterative improvements when it comes to bettering websites and picking the right website design trends.
 It’s all part of our master plan to take over the inbound marketing world, step-by-step.
 There’s a long to-do list, but we’re nothing if not dogged optimists with blinkers on.
 Recently, we’ve improved our contact page design.

 Here’s a breakdown of what we did and why.
 Maybe these tips will make sense for you and your business, too.

 1. Put the key information at the top

 Immediacy and transparency – these two concepts are key when designing a modern B2B business contact page.
 People want clear information and easy access to it.
 There’s nothing worse than visiting a ‘Contact Us’ page and struggling to find what you’re looking for.

 Whether your potential clients want to book a meeting or just send an email, you should give people the options to choose from, so they can contact your business in their preferred way.
 You can also further qualify leads with a link to an offer, such as this marketing assessment:

 If your site visitor has already filled in a form to download some sort of premium content, like a white paper on website design, or they’ve subscribed to your blog, you can use personalisation on your contact page.
 This will grab their attention and give them a tailored experience.
 It’s a clever touch.
 And, with HubSpot’s inbound marketing features, it’s dead easy to do.

 3. Get right to the point with a ‘book a meeting’ widget